AgnostiqHQ/covalent/CONTRIBUTING.md

 ### Tag reviewers

-Once the changes in the feature branch are ready to be reviwed, tag the relevant reviewer(s) on the Pull Request page.
+Once the changes in the feature branch are ready to be reviewed, tag the relevant reviewer(s) on the Pull Request page.

 ### Merging the feature branch to develop